wp-plugins/crony/readme.txt

 === Crony Cronjob Manager ===
 Contributors: sc0ttkclark
 Donate link: http://scottkclark.com/
-Tags: cron, wp_cron, cronjob, cron job, automatic Requires at least: 3.0
+Tags: cron, wp_cron, cronjob, cron job, automatic, scheduler Requires at least: 3.0
-Tested up to: 3.1
+Tested up to: 3.3.1
-Stable tag: 0.3.1
+Stable tag: 0.4.0

-THIS IS A BETA VERSION - Currently in development - Create and Manage Cronjobs in WP by running Scripts, Functions, and/or PHP code.
+THIS IS A BETA VERSION - Currently in development - Create and Manage Cronjobs in WP by loading Scripts via URLs, including Scripts, running Functions, and/or running PHP code.
 This plugin utilizes the wp_cron API.

 == Description ==